-- A school psychologist was hired to perform psychoeducational evaluations. - The OTs and PTs continued to work collaboratively on school teams using input from school teams to develop goals and treatment strategies to maximize student participation in the school setting. - The OTs developed a Preschool Parent Report Form to assist in gathering information regarding parent perception of their child's strengths and areas for growth.
+- One additional school psychologist was added to perform psychoeducational evaluations. - The OTs and PTs continued to work collaboratively on school teams using input from school teams to develop goals and treatment strategies to maximize student participation in the school setting. - The OTs began using a Preschool Parent Report Form they created to assist in gathering information regarding parent perception of their child's strengths and areas for growth.
 Therapists use this tool to guide the initial evaluation process and support the transition into the public schools. - Select OT/PT staff participated in a virtual School-Based Medicaid Town Hall sponsored by MAOT.
-Details of the discussion were shared with other staff at their monthly department meeting.

-- Learning Center Teams developed shared drives to support remote collaboration between team members. - The therapy staff continued to use a variety of digital platforms to support collaboration between team members. - OT and PT staff provided online professional development membership to support access to continuing education (OccupationlTherapy.com; PhysicalTherapy.com) approved by state and national organizations; great feedback on quality of the courses. - The Occupational Therapists have revised all Teacher Report of Function and Participation Forms based on response from teachers and relevant information.
+Details of the discussion were shared with other staff at their monthly department meeting. - Learning Center Teams continuing to grow shared drives they created to support remote collaboration between team members. - The therapy staff continued to use a variety of digital platforms to support collaboration between team members. - OT and PT staff provided online professional development membership to support access to continuing education (OccupationlTherapy.com; PhysicalTherapy.com) approved by state and national organizations; great feedback on quality of the courses. - The Occupational Therapists continue to use the Teacher Report of Function and Participation Forms based on response from teachers and relevant information.
 Information gleaned from teachers is used to inform the evaluative process and to prioritize areas of concern in the school setting.
-Forms in use include: Preschool Parent Report- home report for use with students entering preschool, Preschool Teacher Report, Elementary Teacher Report, Middle/High School Teacher Report, and the Teacher Report for Students with Complex Profiles.
+Forms in use include Preschool Parent Report-home report for use with students entering preschool, Preschool Teacher Report, Elementary Teacher Report, Middle/High School Teacher Report, and the Teacher Report for Students with Complex Profiles. - Speech Therapists continued to perform Assistive Technology and Augmentative Communication evaluations and consultations in several districts and continue to enhance and update the devices and software available for student trials.